pepopowitz/self-sabotage-your-docs/src/index.md

 Google pieces together a story about how your page fits on the internet

 It uses a lot of signals

-Like which page is linked to more

 To identify which one is seen as the source

+* which page is linked to more
+* sitemap
+* others
-The more it looks like the rest of the internet trusts your site,

-The more likely it is to get the canonical robot arm.
+The more it looks like the rest of the internet trusts your site, The more likely it is to get the canonical robot arm.

 -->